This Honey Sriracha Salmon Recipe is delicious and simple. Done in 30 minutes, this healthy dinner is paleo, gluten free and easy to make!

 This salmon is super easy to make.
 Below I’m showing you how to make it as a sheet pan dinner, but you can also grill it or bake it without the veggies.
 I’ve included instructions on that below.

-First – chop potatoes, coat with olive oil and bake for 20 minutes.
+- Chop potatoes, coat with olive oil, and bake for 20 minutes.
 Potatoes need longer to cook!

-Once potatoes have cooked, push to one side.
-Add zucchini and salmon to the sheet pan
+- Once potatoes have cooked, push them to one side.
+Add zucchini and salmon to the sheet pan.

-Bake for 12-15 minuets until salmon is browned and flakes easily.
+- Bake for 12-15 minutes until salmon is browned and flakes easily.
 You can broil for 2 minutes to get crisp!

 They also make clean up a breeze.
 We don’t recommend grilling potatoes, and if you’re looking for a side – try these Vegetable Kebabs!